Gabriel Phthalimide Synthesis, Mechanism - Reaction with FAQs

 Gabriel synthesis mechanism

 Gabriel phthalimide synthesis then proceeds with potassium phthalimide.
 The nitrogen of potassium phthalimide gains a negative charge due to deprotonation.
-This negatively charged nitrogen can now act as a nucleophile and react with alkyl halide via bimolecular nucleophilic substitution reaction or SN2 reaction.
+This negatively charged nitrogen can now act as a nucleophile and react with an alkyl halide via a bimolecular nucleophilic substitution reaction or SN2 reaction.

 The nucleophilic nitrogen

-JEE Main Highest Scoring Chapters & Topics
+NEET Highest Scoring Chapters & Topics

 Download EBook

-Figure.1.
-Structure of N-alkyl phthalimide
+Structure of N-alkyl Phthalimide

 Structure of N-alkyl phthalimide